-Ardith Walpetko We’dalks Walkem, QC, has been appointed a Judge of the Supreme Court of British Columbia.
+Ardith Walpetko We’dalks Walkem, KC, has been appointed a Judge of the Supreme Court of British Columbia.

 Madam Justice Walkem was the founding chair of the CLEBC Truth and Reconciliation Committee, chair of our Indigenous Legal Orders Conference, and contributor to many of our programs as chair, presenter, and author.

 She has guided our work in leading the legal community toward a deeper understanding of Indigenous Peoples and Reconciliation, and we have benefited greatly from her generosity and commitment.